-Description 2021 data 2022 data Notes Company data Enterprise sales (\$) \$64.4B \$67.1B See 2022 Form 10-K . of total employees 174,000 182,000 of engineers 58,000 59,000 Total includes all employees classified under the function of 2021 erroneously listed the definition of engineering prof of engineering professionals 54,000 55,000 Total includes those employees within the function of "Engletion fellows, managers or professionals. of new hires 20,000 32,000 Total investment in company- and customer-funded R&D \$7.2B \$7.1B See 2022 Form 10-K .
-Total number of board members 13 13 % of physical security assessments and threat vulnerability assessments completed at key required sites 100% 100% Key sites - site is critical based on any or all of the followin personnel and dollar value.
-Corporate social responsibility Total corporate giving (including corporate grants and corporate gifts made to match employee donations) \$50.1M \$51.2M Employee giving and matching gifts were extremely high i incentive.
-Participation well exceeded expectations and w The \$51.2M in 2022 corporate giving is comprised of \$40.4 matched employee donations. \$ invested in community programs focused on underrepresented communities N/A \$26.2M 2022 is the first year disclosing this metric.
-The amount inv underrepresented communities is included within the tota nonprofit partners that serve beneficiaries meeting the fo or greater women or gender diverse; or if the primary pop LGBTQIA+ or military/veterans.
-Information is provided by Versaic (Benevity) platform.
-Corporate charitable grants \$33.7M \$40.4M Total number of corporate charitable grants 975 grants made to 800 organizations 929 grants made to 762 organizations Total amount of employee donations \$12.2M \$11.4M Employee donations include cash and in-kind contributior Total matching gifts from employee giving \$16.4M \$10.8M Employee donations include cash and in-kind contributior in 2021 was higher due to the one-time double match can Connect Up platform. of individuals reached through Raytheon Technologies' direct funding support of nonprofits 888,000 11.1M Third-party Mission Measurement (MM) collects data from measurement outcomes under the Impact Genome projec grantees and nonprofit partners who participated in repo partners .
-The increase in 2022 is reflective of a vast expans impact measurement outcomes.
+Description 2021 data 2022 data Notes Company data Enterprise sales (\$) \$64.4B \$67.1B See 2022 Form 10-K . of total employees 174,000 182,000 of engineers 58,000 59,000 Total includes all employees classified under the function of "Engineering."
+The number of engineers reported in 2021 erroneously listed the definition of engineering professionals. of engineering professionals 54,000 55,000 Total includes those employees within the function of "Engineering" who are classified as executives, directors, fellows, managers or professionals. of new hires 20,000 32,000 Total investment in company- and customer-funded R&D \$7.2B \$7.1B See 2022 Form 10-K .
+Total number of board members 13 13 % of physical security assessments and threat vulnerability assessments completed at key required sites 100% 100% Key sites - site is critical based on any or all of the following criteria: size, scope, complexity, intellectual property, key personnel and dollar value.
+Corporate social responsibility Total corporate giving (including corporate grants and corporate gifts made to match employee donations) \$50.1M \$51.2M Employee giving and matching gifts were extremely high in 2021 because we offered a one-time 2:1 Giving Tuesday incentive.
+Participation well exceeded expectations and was not offered again in 2022.
+The \$51.2M in 2022 corporate giving is comprised of \$40.4M in corporate grants and \$10.8M in corporate gifts that matched employee donations. \$ invested in community programs focused on underrepresented communities N/A \$26.2M 2022 is the first year disclosing this metric.
+The amount invested in community programs focused on underrepresented communities is included within the total amount of corporate giving.
+Data based on grants to nonprofit partners that serve beneficiaries meeting the following criteria: 50% or greater POC representation; 50% or greater women or gender diverse; or if the primary population served includes disabilities (mental/physical), LGBTQIA+ or military/veterans.
+Information is provided by nonprofit partners within the grant application on the Versaic (Benevity) platform.
+Corporate charitable grants \$33.7M \$40.4M Total number of corporate charitable grants 975 grants made to 800 organizations 929 grants made to 762 organizations Total amount of employee donations \$12.2M \$11.4M Employee donations include cash and in-kind contributions.
+Total matching gifts from employee giving \$16.4M \$10.8M Employee donations include cash and in-kind contributions.
+Participation and employee giving on Giving Tuesday in 2021 was higher due to the one-time double match campaign launched to promote the 2021 integration of our Connect Up platform. of individuals reached through Raytheon Technologies' direct funding support of nonprofits 888,000 11.1M Third-party Mission Measurement (MM) collects data from our grantees and nonprofit partners to report impact measurement outcomes under the Impact Genome project.
+In 2022, there was an increase in the number of our grantees and nonprofit partners who participated in reporting data to MM.
+For more information, see our strategic partners .
+The increase in 2022 is reflective of a vast expansion of our grantees and nonprofit partners who report impact measurement outcomes.